spaceraiders0/PyYT-MP3/README.md

 executed in.
 - k: Whether or not, during conversion, the videos should be kept.
 With this ticked, you get both the MP4, and the format you converted the video to.
+- s: Sets up FFmpeg during before any downloading is done (this will not execute if FFmpeg is already installed.)

 # Installation
 There are a few ways of setting this up, since it doesn't necessarily work out of the box.